findthefunction/goldendwarf/NLP_analysis/README.md

 ### Data & Data Preprocessing
 - Tweets are scraped using the Tweepy Python library (connected to Twitter developer account).
     -   Filtered for most recent tweets with > 1000 favourites minimum.
-- Tweets are organized into a Pandas Dataframe and cleaned using Regular Expression and tokenized using built-in nltk functions.
+- Tweets are organized into a Pandas Dataframe and cleaned using Regular Expression
+- Tokenized using built-in nltk functions.

 ### Model
 - Vader Sentiment library is used for sentiment analysis yielding a score between -1 (negative) to 1 (positive).